KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when access to the address is denied.

-    throw [System.ServiceModel.AddressAccessDeniedException]::New("access to the address is denied.")
+    throw [System.ServiceModel.AddressAccessDeniedException]::New('access to the address is denied.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.ServiceModel.AddressAccessDeniedException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.ServiceModel.AddressAccessDeniedException.aspx)